Salsa made with a drill, and more: TikTok offers glimpses of life during the Texas storm

 Let’s start with the salsa.
-Endemic to Texas’s regional cuisine, it’s a must-have for many residents of the Lone Star state.
+Endemic to Texas’s regional cuisine, it’s a must-have for many residents of the Lone Star State.
 The proof is in the sheer number of TikToks featuring homemade salsa.

-For the less culinary inclined, making salsa usually involves roasting a variety of vegetables, including tomatoes, peppers and fillintheblank, and then tossing it all into a blender or a food processor to break it down into a substance fit for a tortilla chip.
+For the less culinary inclined, making salsa usually involves roasting a variety of vegetables, including tomatoes, peppers and fill-in-the-blank, and then tossing it all into a blender or a food processor to break it down into a substance fit for a tortilla chip.
 One problem: The winter storm has left millions of hungry Texans without power, rendering blenders inoperable.

 Right?
 Wrong!
 A cordless drill does the trick.
-Just put your roasted veggies in the container, put a top on it, fit a drillbit into the bottom of the blender and rev her up.
+Just put your roasted veggies in the container, put a top on it, fit a drill bit into the bottom of the blender and rev her up.
 Voilà, dinner is served.
 In most of the videos, amateur salsa makers practice the craft over a sink or a kitchen counter.

 @26_lucy